Economy of Mexico: History

 After the Mexican Revolution, Mexico began an agrarian reform, based on the 27th article of the Mexican Constitution than included transfer of land and/or free land distribution to peasants and small farmers under the concept of the ejido.
 This program was further extended during President Cárdenas' administration during the 1930s and continued into the 1960s at varying rates.
 The cooperative agrarian reform, which guaranteed small farmers a means of subsistence livelihood, also caused land fragmentation and lack of capital investment, since commonly held land could not be used as collateral.
-To raise rural productivity and living standards, this constitutional article was amended in 1992 to allow for the transfer of property rights of communal lands to farmers cultivating it.
+To raise rural productivity and living standards, this constitutional article was amended in 1992 to allow the transfer of property rights in communal lands to farmers cultivating them.
 With the ability to rent or sell it, a way was open for the creation of larger farms and the advantages of economies of scale.
 Large mechanized farms are now operating in some northwestern states (mainly in Sinaloa).
 However, privatization of ejidos continues to be very slow in the central and southern states where the great majority of peasants produce only for subsistence.

 Until the 1980s, the government encouraged the production of basic crops (mainly corn and beans) by maintaining support prices and controlling imports through the National Company for Popular Subsistence (CONASUPO).
 With trade liberalization, however, CONASUPO was gradually dismantled, and two new mechanisms were implemented: Alianza and Procampo.
 Alianza provides income payments and incentives for mechanization and advanced irrigation systems.
-Procampo is an income transfer subsidy to farmers.
+Procampo is an income-transfer subsidy for farmers.
 This support program offers 3.5 million farmers who produce basic commodities (mostly corn), representing 64% of all farmers, with a fixed income transfer payment per unit of cropland area.
 This subsidy increased substantially during President Fox's administration, mainly to white corn producers, to reduce imports from the United States.
-This program has been successful, and in 2004, roughly only 15% of corn imports were white corn –the one used for human consumption and the type that is mostly grown in Mexico– as opposed to 85% of yellow and crashed corn –the one used for feeding livestock, and which is barely produced in Mexico.
+This program has been successful, and in 2004, roughly only 15% of corn imports were white corn –the one used for human consumption and the type that is mostly grown in Mexico– as opposed to 85% of yellow and crushed corn –the one used for feeding livestock, and which is barely produced in Mexico.

 Crops

-In spite of corn being a staple in the Mexican diet, Mexico's comparative advantage in agriculture is not in corn, but in horticulture, tropical fruits, and vegetables.
+Despite corn being a staple in the Mexican diet, Mexico's comparative advantage in agriculture lies not in corn, but in horticulture, tropical fruits, and vegetables.
 Negotiators of NAFTA expected that through liberalization and mechanization of agriculture, two-thirds of Mexican corn producers would naturally shift from corn production to horticultural and other labor-intensive crops such as fruits, nuts, vegetables, coffee, and sugar cane.
 While horticultural trade has drastically increased due to NAFTA, it has not absorbed displaced workers from corn production (estimated at 600,000).
 Corn production has remained stable (at 20 million metric tons), arguably as a result of income support to farmers or a reluctance to abandon a millenarian tradition in Mexico: not only have peasants grown corn for millennia; corn originated in Mexico.
-Mexico is the seventh largest corn producer in the world.
+Mexico is the seventh-largest corn producer in the world.